-However, this phrase is usually offered when life may feel more like weeds sprouting up between the cracks in a concrete walkway.
+However, this phrase is usually offered when life may feel more like weeds sprouting up between cracks in a concrete walkway.
 “Bloom where you are planted,” takes on a whole new meaning when the “planting” feels more happenstance than intentional.
 There are times it can feel that in order to bloom, we have to force our way through something that was established without us in mind.

 Like seeds carried by the wind, we can sometimes feel as if we are being asked to make do with what we have.
 Although our new surroundings are not comfortable or familiar, we are expected to adapt to what now is considered “home.”
 How do flowers wind up growing out of cracks in the sidewalk?
 What were the circumstances that caused blooms to weave in and out of chain linked fences?
 Yes, life can look totally different from what we planned.

 In Jeremiah we learn God’s perspective regarding how we are to bloom even in dire circumstances.
 By no means am I saying that your waiting room situation is due to disobedience, I am merely saying no matter if it is our own choices or not that bring about a delay, God expects us to increase, not decrease.
 Even when banished from familiar surroundings, God says build and live.
 Seriously?
 Seriously!

 Even when we don’t know how long we will be in unfamiliar territory, God commands that we plant and become productive.
 Though our new neighbors may not be welcoming or friendly, we are instructed to pray for them, knowing if all goes well for them; all will go well for us as well.
 Yes, these mandates include times in which we are waiting.